jooohyunpark/itp-canvas-for-coders/README.md

 At the completion of this course, the students will:

 1. Be comfortable prototyping web 3D experience with three.js
-2. Use browser as a digital canvas for artistic expression
+2. Build a muscle to use browser as a digital canvas

 ## Values